Table of Contents

 3. Write a Late Payment Explanation Letter

-Next, you should write a letter of explanation that and include it in your application for the underwriter to review.
+Next, you should write a letter of explanation and include it in your application for the underwriter to review.
 This letter should include a thorough explanation of why you missed a payment, what you’ve done to remedy the situation, and how you’ve managed your finances since the late payment occurred.
 It should also include evidence to support your claims and perhaps a character reference from someone who can back up your assertions.

 4. Respond to Follow-Up Questions